-Barely three years after releasing her forth album, If I Can't Have Love, I Want Power angelic faced songstress with a tempest past, Halsey, added album number five to her catalog on October 25th with The Great Impersonator.
+Barely three years after releasing her forth album, If I Can't Have Love, I Want Power angelic faced songstress with a tempest past, Halsey, added album number five to her catalog.
+On October 25th, 2024 she dropped The Great Impersonator.

 In 2020, Halsey's album Manic topped my best albums of the year list.

-Hesitantly approching my own healing adventure I found that listening to her lyrics of that collection songs soothed me before realizing that they did so because they made me feel seen.
+Hesitantly approaching my own healing adventure, I found that listening to her lyrics from that collection of songs soothed me before realizing that they did so because they made me feel seen.

-There's a lot of therapy talk in the average day to day these days however the negative stigma that characterizes menatl illness is still strongly previlent.
-And it doesn't disapait when and if you find yourself coming to terms with having a mental illness yourself.
+There's a lot of therapy talk these days, however the negative stigma that characterizes mental illness is still strongly prevalent.
+And it doesn't dissipate when and if you find yourself coming to terms with having a mental illness yourself.

 Halsey understands.

 That understanding is monumental because it leads to compassion which takes away shame carried with it.
-The heavy burden of internal shame can lead to autoimmune diseases, various health aligments, chronic pain, further mental illness, depression or suicide.
+The heavy burden of internal shame can lead to autoimmune diseases, various health aligments, chronic pain, further mental illness, substance abuse, addictive behavior, depression or suicide.

-Learning about your or a loved one's mental illness and figuring out the tools to use to cope with it/manage it, or them, is self care, though it may not feel like it at the time.
+Learning about your or a loved one's mental illness and figuring out the tools to use to manage it, or them, is self care though it may not feel like anything but at the time.

 Halsey's The Great Impersonator album cover |

-Obviously, these photos are in direct relation to the album title itself.
-Right under the surface of the physcy of someone who battles mental health lays something that a lot people do that even more people probably don't realize.
+These Halloween costume inspiring photos are in direct relation to the album title itself.
+Right under the surface of the psyche of someone who battles mental illness lays something that a lot people do that even more people probably don't realize.

 We mask.

-In order to fit in and not be looked down on, pittied, or treated differently for having a mental illness people will essientally "mask" who they are when around certain people or situations to be precieved as being more in accordance with what society and cultre deem normal and acceptable.
-While masking is a coping mechanism it's not necissarily a healthy one as it can lead to being detrimental to one's health.
+In order to fit in and not be looked down on, pittied, or treated differently for having a mental illness people will essientally "mask" who they are when around certain people or situations to be precieved as being (more) in accordance with what society and culture deem normal therefore acceptable.
+While masking is a coping mechanism it's not necessarily a healthy one.

-Halsey's The Great Impersonator, from it's title to how was was promoted to the 19 tracks on it is an homage to this mental health behavior.
-Another step in bring awareness to and ending the negative stigma surrounding mental health issues and the people who have them.
+Halsey's The Great Impersonator, from it's title to how was was promoted to the 19 tracks on it is an homage to this mental illness behavior.
+Another step in bring awareness to and ending the negative stigma surrounding mental illness issues and the people who have them.

 About-Face "Light Lock" lip gloss by Halsey photo by Nikki DeMartini |